w1n-gl0ry/w1n-gl0ry.github.io/content/posts/defcon32.md

 ```

 Go to the main function, it starts by opening the file `/proc/self/fd/0`, and then the `buffer` we enter will be passed to the `sus_open` function if it has the `sus` prefix.
-If not, it will reset the `cap_size` to the 0x10 size, and perform a re-reading from the beginning
+If not, it will reset the `cap_size` to 0x10, and perform a re-reading from the beginning

 ## Bug